f-julie/bd-maps-parts-discovery/README.md

    class.

 The tests in `DevicePartDiscoveryGetMostFrequentWordTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or run the `./gradlew -q clean :test --tests DevicePartDiscoveryGetMostFrequentWordTest` gradle command to execute these tests.
+You can run these from Intellij.
 ## PART D - `getTfIdfScores`

 This still isn’t highlighting the words we were hoping to find.
 There seems to be a lot